OshKosh B'gosh

+History

 The company was founded in 1895 as the Grove Manufacturing Company by Frank E. Grove, J. Howard Jenkins, and James Clark.
 Grove was soon bought out of the company and it was renamed Oshkosh Clothing and Manufacturing Co. in December 1896.
 OshKosh B'gosh's most notable product was hickory striped overalls.
 The term "B'gosh" began being used in 1911, after general manager William Pollock heard the tagline "Oshkosh B'Gosh" in a vaudeville routine in New York.
 The company formally adopted the name OshKosh B'gosh in 1937.